 This line item reflects the amount of time spent managing inventory flow and data tracking based on the volume of produce purchases made for the Mobile Produce Pantry and the nonperishable food purchases that are included in outreach and engagement activities through Food for People's programs and the Mobile Outreach Vehicle and SOS.
-Food for People's inventory system tracks all incoming and outgoing food by item, source, date and value.
+Food for People's inventory system tracks all incoming and outgoing food by item, source, date and value and this information is included in all relevant reports.

-Volunteer and Direct Services Manager:
+Direct Services Manager:

 All individuals seeking food assistance from FFP must participate in an intake interview that collects household and demographic data about the individual and their household, including income sources, housing status, etc. Questions about each client's CalFresh status are asked at each point of contact.
 This data is recorded in a data management platform offered through Oasis Insight, which is a cloud based service used by food banks and other nonprofits nationwide.
 Oasis Insight makes it possible for us to create monthly reports that are used to analyze client demographics and monitor service trends, which has proven invaluable in terms of identifying food pantry clients who might be eligible for CalFresh.
-We would note that the California Department of Social Services has approved and promotes Oasis Insight statewide for enrolling and tracking clients in the federal Commodity Supplemental Food Program (CSFP).
+We would note that the California Department of Social Services has started using Oasis Insight statewide for enrolling and tracking clients in the federal Commodity Supplemental Food Program (CSFP).

-Budget reflects five hours per week of the Volunteer and Direct Services Training Manager's time to run reports and provide training and technical support for volunteers, WEX, and CalWORKS placements to conduct data entry for all client intake files using the Oasis Insight platform.
+Budget reflects five hours per week of the Direct Services Manager's time to run reports and provide training and technical support for volunteers, WEX, and CalWORKS placements to conduct data entry for all client intake files using the Oasis Insight platform.
 This has proven to be an important component of job skills development for WEX and CalWORKS trainees in particular.
 The intake reports also make it possible for us to analyze the data in more depth and monitor service trends and related demographic data.
-Data from the reports is included in our quarterly project reports and will be made available to DHHS and other project partners upon request.
+Data from the reports will be made available to DHHS and other project partners upon request.

-The Volunteer and Direct Services Training Manager also recruits volunteers to assist with assembly of an average of 300 nonperishable food bags that are provided to the Mobile Outreach Vehicle and SOS each month, which makes it possible for DHHS staff to respond to the clients' immediate needs while screening and/or enrolling clients in essential services.
+The Direct Services Manager also recruits volunteers to assist with assembly of an average of 300 nonperishable food bags that are provided to the Mobile Outreach Vehicle and SOS each month, which makes it possible for DHHS staff to respond to the clients' immediate needs while screening and/or enrolling clients in essential services.